F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Friday, August 30: FP1 and FP2

-The weekend kicks off with a sunny day, with temperatures reaching a high of 34 degrees Celsius and a low of 24 degrees.
+The weekend kicks off with a sunny day with no rain forecast, with temperatures reaching a high of 34 degrees Celsius and a low of 24 degrees.

-Despite the heat, there's a slight chance of showers during both practice sessions, with a 10 per cent probability forecast for each.

-Humidity is expected to be relatively high, reaching up to 40 per cent.
+Humidity is expected to be relatively high, reaching up to 40 per cent during the first practice session and around 25 per cent during the second run.

 READ MORE: F1 Explained: How does practice work?